 - Jobs are available in most areas of the UK, usually in medium-sized or large hospitals.
 However, there's only a relatively small number of jobs available and you may need to relocate to increase your chances of career progression.

 - Clinics may be spread across different hospitals in your region so you will usually need to travel during the working day.

 Most new entrants to genetic counselling have a degree in genetics, biological/biomedical science or nursing, although other degree areas such as social sciences and psychology may also be relevant.

 There are three qualification routes available to become a genetic counsellor in the UK.
-One option is to take a Masters in genetic counselling accredited by the Genetic Counselling Registration Board (GCRB) - either the MSc Genomic Counselling at Cardiff University, the MSc Genetic & Genomic Counselling at the University of Glasgow or the MSc Genomic Medicine at the University of Manchester.
+One option is to take a Masters in genetic counselling accredited by the Genetic Counselling Registration Board (GCRB).
 For an up-to-date list of courses, see GCRB-accredited courses.

 After completing the course, you'll typically work in a Band 6 pre-registration genetic counsellor post in a genetics service for two years under the supervision of an experienced GCRB-registered genetic counsellor.
 You will then be eligible to submit an intention to register as a genetic counsellor through the GCRB.
 The register is maintained by the Academy for Healthcare Science (AHCS), which is accredited by the Professional Standards Authority for Health and Social Care (PSA) on an annual basis.

-A second option is open to professionally-qualified and registered nurses or midwives with previous senior experience, who have completed training in counselling skills and human genetics.
+A third option is open to professionally-qualified and registered nurses or midwives with previous senior experience, who have completed training in counselling skills and human genetics.
 As with the Masters route, you'll be expected to work in a Band 6 pre-registration genetic counsellor post for two years, after which you'll be able to submit an application to register with the GCRB.

 You'll need to have: